No one wants to think about having to manage a crisis—but it all comes with the territory when managing a business.

-This wasn't the only crisis AirAsia has endured, but the company has been able to bounce back in large part due to how their CEO deals with each issue.
-When a crisis occurs, Fernandes increases his marketing spend rather than decreasing it.
+This wasn’t the only crisis AirAsia has endured, but the company has been able to bounce back in large part due to how their CEO deals with each issue.
+When a crisis occurs, Fernandes increases his marketing spending rather than decreasing it.
 He sees marketing as a powerful tool to harness during difficult times.

 Even when there was no crisis to be dealt with, Fernandes spent a great deal of his time walking the floor and connecting with his employees.
 He believes every employee is an important asset, and this respect for human capital has improved his operations.
 By improving upon his company culture and keeping staff turnover low, he has helped improve the resilience of his company during difficult times.

 Interacting more with his employees has helped him understand the real issues that they face day-to-day, and it has given him key insights into how to improve the strength of his business.
 After all, only the strongest of businesses can best weather difficult times.

 - Don’t panic.
 Advertise.

 - Talk with staff and exercise your emotional intelligence.

 - Never lose sight that your biggest asset is your people.

 When two black men were arrested at a Starbucks during a business meeting, the news immediately went viral, and it was a situation impossible to defend.
 It was every CEO’s worst nightmare.
 It could have turned bad for a company that has been repeatedly boycotted in the past, but CEO Kevin Johnson was able to quickly turn it around.